animehunter123/copypasta2/README.md

 # Description
-Just a example todo cards webapp to emulate the copypasta, written in non-reactive VanillaJS, and also in reactive MeteorJS (with Monaco Code Editor, which was added to package.json via `meteor npm install @monaco-editor/react`).
+Just a example todo cards webapp to emulate the copypasta, written in non-reactive VanillaJS, and also in reactive MeteorJS3.1/Node22 (with Monaco Code Editor, which was added to package.json via `meteor npm install @monaco-editor/react`).

 As a bonus, the code editor allows pressing **"F1"** in the browser for a Command Pallette (Monaco)!
 And, there is a eventHandler for **"Ctrl+Enter"** to submit the code, so you can hit enter to submit your code, or you can use the command palette to submit your code!